Taabannn/simple-restaurant/README.md

 ### The third question asks the difference between composition and aggregation relations in java...
 In this part, I compared association and inheritance, and also types of the association (composition and aggregation) have been compared by giving code examples.

+### Requirements 🔧
+* Java version 8 or higher.

+### How to contribute to this repository
+.
+Press the **Fork** button in order to save copy of this repo on your account.

+.
+Download the files by pressing download button or clone this repo by the the following command in your git bash:

+       git clone git@github.com:Taabannn/simple-restaurant.git

+.
+Open project in your Java IDE.

+.
+Make a new branch.

+       git checkout -b branch-name
+.
+Make new changes of repository on new branch.

+.
+Push the changes.

+       git add .
+       git commit -m "Your commit Message"
+       git push origin branch-name
+.
+Make a pull request.

+. ⭐ this repository.